LearnEarnFun/Pega-Interview-Concepts/Application Architecture.md

 1. As the application users updates the delegated rules, for the production rulesets - leave the "Use Checkout" checkbox to blank in the ruleset security definition

 2. The same concept applies for reporting production ruleset as well

+## How does the Locale works in PEGA?

+In the operator rule form, we need to define the operator locale.
+If the operator locale field is blank, then the system uses the browser locale.

+Locale is useful in displaying the dates, currencies, and the locale specific field values in the application.